James Gornall (racing driver): MINI Challenge JCW

-In April 2019 James made a guest appearance at Rockingham in the MINI Challenge JCW.
-James drove the Dunlop guest car run by XCELR8 Motorsport.
-This was James's debut in a front wheel drive racing car.
-James then obtained a MINI JCW race car of his own and competed in the Brands Hatch GP and Donington Park events.
+In April 2019 Gornall made a guest appearance at Rockingham in the MINI Challenge JCW.
+Gornall drove the Dunlop guest car run by XCELR8 Motorsport.
+This was Gornall's debut in a front wheel drive racing car.
+Gornall then obtained a MINI JCW race car of his own and competed in the Brands Hatch GP and Donington Park events.

-For 2020 James competed in his family run JIG Racing team.
-James won the championship, taking 5 wins and a total of 13 podiums from 17 races.
+For 2020 Gornall competed in his family run JIG Racing team.
+Gornall won the championship, taking 5 wins and a total of 13 podiums from 17 races.

 British Touring Car Championship

-For winning the 2019 MINI Challenge JCW championship James received a prize test at Snetterton in the Motorbase Ford Focus RS.
+For winning the 2019 MINI Challenge JCW championship Gornall received a prize test at Snetterton in the Motorbase Ford Focus RS.

 Trade Price Cars Racing (2020)

-It was announced on 9 January 2020 at the Autosport international Show that James would be joining the BTCC with Trade Price Cars Racing in their Audi S3 Saloon.
+It was announced on 9 January 2020 at the Autosport international Show that Gornall would be joining the BTCC with Trade Price Cars Racing in their Audi S3 Saloon.

 Gornall returned to the championship for a one off appearance at the Croft Circuit round of the 2022 season, filling in for Jack Butel at Bristol Street Motors with Excelr8 TradePriceCars.com.